redcurry/LearningUnity/README.md

   * Note that there are two types of XR Rigs:
     * Device-based (under the Device-based menu): directly access controllers
     * Action-based: indirect access, takes advantage of the XR Input System
+  * Browse to Assets -> Samples -> XR Interaction Toolkit ->
+    1.0.0-pre8 -> Default Input Actions
+  * Drag each XRI Default controller preset to the corresponding XR Controller
+  * Create an empty object and call it "Input Action Manager"
+  * Add the Input Action Manager component to it
+  * Set the Action Assets to the XRI Default Input Actions

 * Stationary vs room-scale XR Rig:
   * Stationary: the Tracking Origin Mode is set to Device